frederickaplan/fdh/files/PART1/fdh-1-3.md

 Complex information systems creates ways of seeing reality which in turn influence our own actions.
 Identifying and understanding these information systems of the past is essential to grasp the ways people were experiencing the past.
 Thus becomes apparent the need to reconstruct the models missing.

 ## 7. Redocumentation processes

+> Hypothesis : Data Acceleration Regime produces a reduction of "temporal horizons"

 In general terms, massive datafication and data acceleration regimes tend to lead to some new forms of disequilibrium: **There is too much information about the present and only “incompatible” information about the past**.
 This can lead to a reduction of “temporal horizons,” a shift of “temporal regime,” making long-term thinking difficult.